 Symptoms of CataractsEn Español (Spanish Version)

-As a cataract develops, you may not notice any changes in your vision.
+As a cataract develops, you may or may not notice changes in your vision.
 Cataracts tend to develop slowly, so vision gets worse gradually.
 Because the change is gradual, many people do not realize that they are losing vision.
 Some people with a cataract find that their close-up vision improves as the cataract matures, but this is just temporary.
 Vision worsens as the cataract matures.

 Symptoms may include: